Missouri Insurance Prelicensing Requirements

 Navigate to ExamFX’s home page and select the line of authority you’re interested in to learn more about our comprehensive insurance training packages.

-DON'T FORGET YOUR GUARANTEE EXAM!
+DON'T FORGET YOUR READINESS EXAM!

 ExamFX is so confident in the quality of its material that we offer our customers a first-time pass guarantee.
 If you don’t pass the first time around, we will refund your money.
-To qualify for this offer, you must pass our Guarantee Exam with a score of 80% to determine maximum exam readiness.
+To qualify for this offer, you must pass our Readiness Exam with a score of 80% to determine maximum exam readiness.
 While completing this portion of your online course is not required, we highly recommend taking this extra step.

 HOW DO I GET MY LICENSE?

-Step 1 (optional): Complete a prelicensing course that helps prepare you to take and pass your licensing exam.
+Step 1: (optional): Complete a prelicensing course that helps prepare you to take and pass your licensing exam.

 To change of cancel your testing appointment, you must contact Pearson VUE at least 48 hours in advance or forfeit the examination fee.

 Step 3: Take and pass your state licensing exam.
-On the day of your appointment you must bring with you two valid forms of government issued identification (driver’s license, passport, military I.D., etc.) one of which must contain a photograph.
+On the day of your appointment, you must bring with you two valid forms of government issued identification (driver’s license, passport, military I.D., etc.) one of which must contain a photograph.
 You will not be able to take your exam if these requirements are not met.

 Step 4: Submit the NAIC Uniform Application for Individual Insurance Producer License after the waiting period of 24 hours.
 You can do so through NIPR.